smittyvanilli/Neovim-from-scratch/README.md

 My NeoVim config is inspired by the NeoVim From Scratch YouTube series.

-Color scheme has been changed to default for VSCode / VSCodium.
+Color scheme changing to default for VSCode / VSCodium.

 Completions have been added.

 More color scheme has been added by treesiter plug-in

-Added abilities for faster comments.
+Add abilities for faster comments.

-Added the ability for Git signs.
+Add the ability for Git signs.

 Add NVim-Tree, an improved file explorer.
 Disclaimer: there were lots of fixes I had to do to get his working!